mapcode-foundation/mapcode-ada/README.md

     -> USA => 410: USA/USA/USA/USA
     -> Has subdivisions

-Encode a coordinate with a context and a precision, put inforamtion of the shortest mapcode.
+Encode a coordinate with a context and a precision, put information of the shortest mapcode.
 Information is the mapcode, the territory context of the mapcode, the full mapcode (territory and mapcode separated by a space and enclosed by quotes, except for international mapcodes) and territory number.